nathancharlesjones/Look-up-Table-Examples/01_Fast-Sin/README.md

 (gdb) load build/debug_STM32F1/debug.elf
 (gdb) c
 ```
 7. The debugger will halt inside the function `printResults`.
 You'll be able to view the same parameters as above in the GDB output, as they are being passed to the function.
+E.g.:
 ```
 (gdb) c
 Continuing.